 But you can break these down into two groups, with a total of just four cameras.
 The two groups are APS-C sensor cameras and full-frame sensor cameras, and the APS-C group really has just one camera.
 The six in the full-frame sensor group can be reduced to three based on what they’re good at.

-The three full-frame cameras discussed here all have their cheaper predecessors that aren’t quite as capable, and I’ll quickly mention which abilities were added.
+The three full-frame cameras discussed here all have their cheaper predecessors that aren’t quite as capable.
+I’ll quickly mention which abilities were added.
 They also have the advantage of being a couple years newer than the predecessors and benefitting from advances in technology.

 So, rather than laboriously comparing nine cameras, let’s talk about four.
 How does that sound?

 Here’s a quick table comparison with the hopefully-not-too-techie reading below.